ProjetRun/runwithme/README.md

 Aimed to occasional, regular or professional runners or even for the ones looking for motivation.
 You will be able to locate runners near you to invite them to run with you.

-RunWithMe is a tool that will help you:
+RunWithMe is a tool that will help you :

 - practice your sport regularly,
 - improve yourself,